jcollot2/Dash-Bash-Python/README.md

 	cp -f dataBuf.csv data.csv
 	rm dataBuf.csv

-The output of our script is then a CSV file, as shown below:
+The output of my script is then a CSV file, as shown below:
 |timestamp| now | close | daymin | daymax | yearmin | yearmax |
 |--|--|--|--|--|--|--|
 |1678201388|7 371.95|7 373.21|7 347.31|7 398.03|5 628.42|7 398.03|